FMD is committed to an environment that supports the highest standards of research integrity

 A webinar with Lex Bouter; Professor of Methodology and Integrity at the Vrije Universiteit, Amsterdam - How can we foster research integrity [PDF 2,729KB]

-As part of our strategic objectives, the School of Medicine and Dentistry puts a great deal of importance on ensuring our research staff are trained on research integrity.
+As part of our strategic objectives, the Faculty of Medicine and Dentistry puts a great deal of importance on ensuring our research staff are trained on research integrity.
 Research Integrity training is available to staff as a free career and professional development app, available in the Apple and Android App Stores.

 Once downloaded, staff can register using their QMUL email address.
 To find the module in the app, click on ‘search’ then ‘my interests’ and then ‘research’.
 Once staff have successfully completed the research integrity module, a certificate will be emailed to them.